cloudlesslabs/pulumix/README.md

 ```

 ### Add RDS proxy
+#### RDS proxy setup

+The basic setup consists of:
+1. Addind an RDS proxy on an existing and already running cluster or instance.
+2. Adding a list of resource that can access it via the `ingress` rules.
+You may want to create a dedicated security group that can access the RDS proxy.
+This way you can simply add this SG to any resource you wish to have access to the proxy rather than having to add those resource to the ingress list.
+3. Optional, but recommended, turn on IAM authentication on the proxy.
+This will prevent any client to use explicit DB credentials and force them to be configured properly via their IAM role.
+To learn more about this, please refer to the [Setting up a Lambda to be able to access the RDS proxy when IAM is turned on](#setting-up-a-lambda-to-be-able-to-access-the-rds-proxy-when-iam-is-turned-on) section.
+4. In your client, replace the RDS endpoint that you would have used in the hostname with the RDS proxy endpoint.
+Nothing else changes.

+#### Enabling RDS proxy

 > __WARNING__: If both an Aurora cluster and an RDS proxy are provisioned at the same time, the initial `pulumi up` will probably fail
 > with the following error: